Oneflow-Inc/oneflow/README.md

 3. #### Build and Install OneFlow

     ```
+    mkdir build
     cd build
     cmake ..
     make -j$(nproc)
     make pip_install
     ```

+    - If you are in China, please add this CMake flag `-DTHIRD_PARTY_MIRROR=aliyun` to speed up the downloading procedure for some dependency tar files.
     - For pure CPU build, please add this CMake flag `-DBUILD_CUDA=OFF`.
-    - If you are in China, please add this CMake flag `-DTHIRD_PARTY_MIRROR=aliyun` to speed up the downloading procedure for some dependency tar files.

 ### Troubleshooting